microservices-suite/node-microservices-suite/.suite-cli/cli/README.md

 ### Prerequisites(required)
 - Starting from version `microservices-suite/cli@2.1.0` suite  introduces *fault tolerance* to its microservices.
   - As of this release suite uses rabbitmq as the default message broker for *fault tolerance*.
-  - To be able to run your services with the `suite start -v {service}` command you need to have `rabbitmq` installed on your machine.
+  - To be able to run your services with the `suite start -v <service_name>` command you need to have `rabbitmq` installed on your machine.
   - To install rabbitmq follow this instructions 👉 [here ](https://www.rabbitmq.com/docs/download#:~:text=Linux%2C%20BSD%2C%20UNIX,OTP%20for%20RabbitMQ)
 - Suite uses `yarn workspaces` to generate and manage your monorepo.
 You need to install yarn globally to smoothly run our CLI.
   - Install yarn globally(You may need superuser priviledges).